rafasashi/bulk-task-editor/readme.txt

 == Search Filters ==

 Quickly find items to edit by customizing your search with a wide range of filters, such as:
-* Filter by search keywords
 * Filter by status and format
+* Filter by multiple search keywords (included or excluded)
 * Filter by list of comma-separated IDs
 * Filter by type (post type, taxonomy, user, etc.)
 * Filter by multiple date ranges and time calculator (before, after)